davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 draft: true
 ---

 If you ask some rando off the street, "Hey, what are some foundational problems in the field of distributed systems?" they'd probably say something like, "What?
 Who are you?
 Get away from me!"
 Others might suggest the problem of *distributed consensus* &mdash; the problem you solve with fancy algorithms like Raft and Paxos.

-This is a discussion of how those algorithms work.
-It's no-holds-barred: we won't handwave or rely on tenuous metaphors.
-And we'll avoid jargon; what little we need, we'll define along the way.
-All you need is enough experience to pass an undergrad data structures and algorithms class, and have a basic understanding of computer networks.
-We'll end up 'discovering' the core Paxos algorithm by the end.
+Let's talk about how they work!

 ## What is Consensus?

 A consensus algorithm is a protocol for keeping a network of computers in sync.

 Sound simple?
 It's actually pretty tricky!
-Networks aren't reliable: transmissions can be lost before reaching their destinations.
+Networks aren't reliable: messages can be lost before they get to where they're going.
 Computer hardware fails; software crashes.
-With the computer you use day to day, these problem happens rarely enough that it's not a big problem in your life.
-But what if you had not just one computer, but 1,000, or 10,000, or a million?
-What are the odds *none* of your computers are having a problem right now?
-At some point,  it makes sense to stop asking *whether* you're having one of these problems, and start asking *how many* you have right now.
-These things become a fact of life, for you and your code.
+With the computer you use day to day, these problems probably don't happen enough to be a big deal in your life.
+But what if you were managing a 1,000 computers just like yours?
+Or 10,000, or a million?
+On any given day, what are the odds *none* of them is having a problem?
+At some point, you have to stop asking *whether* you're having problems, and start asking how many!
+Problems with the underlying platform become a fact of life, for you and your code.

-That's what makes consensus algorithms so difficult to design, yet so valuable to anyone running a distributed system: they can keep state in sync across a network of computers even in the face of these kinds of problems.
-In polite company, we call these kinds of problems **faults**, and we say consensus algorithms that deal with them as being **fault-tolerant**.
+Consensus algorithms keep computers in sync reliably, despite the unreliability of the infrastructure they run out.
+That's what makes them useful, yet so hard to design!

 I don't think it's overreaching to say fault-tolerant consensus is foundational to distributed system.
 Without consensus, all you have is a big pile of computers that users can connect to; if you want users to see your service as a cohesive whole, you need some way to keep state in sync across the computers as users interact with your service.
 You need consensus!

-There is a related class of *replication* algorithms, which also keep state in sync across a network of computers.
-The difference between a replication algorithm and a consensus algorithm is subtle, but important, and it's the first major topic we're going to nail down today.

 ## Use Cases

-Let's take a pause here and think about a few examples of problems that can be solved using a consensus algorithm.
-This will be useful for deciding on requirements as well as for checking our solutions make sense in the bigger picture of real-world systems.
+Our goal in this guide is to create a working consensus algorithm.
+Before we jump into design, we need to decide on requirements: what does a consensus algorithm need to do?
+To answer *that* question, it'd be useful to come up with some real-world examples where one might use one of these consensus thingamajigs.

 ### Example 1: Key-Value Store